-The number of churches in the Southern Baptist Convention grew by 91 to 46,125, a 0.2 percent increase over 2012.
-SBC churches also reported 4,789 church-type missions last year, a decline of 203 from 2012.
-However, some state conventions no longer use the designation of church-type mission, which may have impacted the total.
+The number of churches in the convention grew by 374 to 46,499, up 0.81 percent from the previous year.
+SBC churches also reported 4,595 church-type missions last year, down 194 from 2013.
+However, some state conventions no longer use the designation of church-type mission, which impacted that total.

-Statistics for the national ACP are reported by individual churches to their local association and/or state convention.
-National totals are compiled and released after all cooperating state conventions have reported.
+Statistics for the national ACP are reported by individual churches to their local association and/or state convention, and national totals are compiled and released when all cooperating state conventions have reported.